Fix: This Update is not Applicable to your Computer

 Open the Properties of This PC

-1. Open the start menu by clicking on the start button and then open the control panel by typing Control Panel.
+1. Open the Start menu by clicking the Start button and then type Control Panel to open it.

 Open the control panel